datastax/labs/dsgraph/20190724/README.md

 ### DataStax Studio Sample Notebooks

-In addition to the documentation included in the github repo graph-docs directory, DataStax is providing a set of Getting Started Studio Notebooks to help users understand the key concepts of the experimental graph engine, and build sample applications quickly.
+In addition to the documentation included here, DataStax is providing a set of Getting Started Studio Notebooks to help users understand the key concepts of the experimental graph engine build sample applications quickly.

 Three different Getting Started notebooks are provided in this
 package:

-* DataStax Graph Gremlin - start here for a pure Gremlin experience
+* DataStax Graph Gremlin - start here for a pure Gremlin experience.
 * DataStax Graph CQL as Graph - start here to use CQL to create a new graph.
 * DataStax Graph CQL Conversion to Graph - start here to see how to convert an existing CQL keyspace into a graph.

-The Studio sample notebook can be found under the directory:
-./studio-getting-started-guide-notebook or already imported into Studio in the Studio Docker Container
+The Studio sample notebooks are already embedded in the Studio Docker image and will be visible once the container is running.

-See the instructions under the DataStax Studio section further down in this file to use these notebooks.

 ### Classic Graph Schema Migration Example